 : denotes not available

-Rates which are based on between three and 19 events (conceptions, maternities or abortions) are displayed in tables but are denoted (u) as a warning to the user that their reliability as a measure may be affected by the small number of events.
+Rates that are based on between 3 and 19 events (conceptions, maternities or abortions) are displayed in tables but are denoted [u] as a warning to the user that their reliability as a measure may be affected by the small number of events.

-In our conception outputs published prior to July 2014 symbols used were:
+In our conception outputs published prior to July 2014, the symbols used were:

 : denotes not applicable